-This time last year, I travelled up to Edinburgh four days out of five during Freshers’ Week for the decidedly poor Research Methods Course.
-This is just to mark my final trip.
-I am going to attempt once more to say goodbye.
+This time last year, I travelled up to Edinburgh for four of the five days during Freshers’ Week for the Research Methods Course.
+A year on, this marks my final trip.

-A strange day: there was no sense of belonging in Edinburgh after all.
-It was quite a shock to see the place awash with students, many new, after the summer of relative tranquility.
-The library has been the only place of belonging there this year, and it is not a building for inspiration.
-The main intention was to say farewell to the two tutors who helped me so much this year, but unfortunately, with the arrival of masses, all lecturers fled for their lives.
+The library has been the only place of belonging this year, and it is not an inspiring building.
+The main hope was to say farewell to the two tutors who helped me this year, but all lecturers have fled for their lives.

 In contrast to the peaceful Bristo Square, hundreds of people swarmed aimlessly around the precinct.
 Once up the lofty flights of the David Hume Tower, the corridors of the English Department were also eerily deserted.